 In the chronic model, at 14 weeks post-HSC injection, collect the blood via retroorbital vein.
 In the acute and reactivation models, perform this procedure at 3 weeks post-PBMC injection.

-Anesthetize the animals using isoflurane inhalation prior to blood collection in a biosafety hood class B2 that is ducted externally.
+Anesthetize the animals using 250 uL of isoflurane inhalation prior to blood collection in a biosafety hood class B2 that is ducted externally.

 Dispense the Isoflurane into cotton pads under a wire mesh in a clear 1 L jar in a biosafety cabinet vented outside of the building.
 The use of the mesh ensures that the animals do not contact the isoflurane-soaked pad, which can cause skin irritation and potential overdosing since isoflurane is also absorbed through the skin.
 Also, put a soft paper towel between the mesh and animal to avoid limbs injuries.